 THC and CBD Are the Same Things

-This is not the case at all; they are both different compounds that react differently.
-Our endocannabinoid system processes both differently, and both respond with our bodies on a fundamentally different level.
-CBD can promote healing, anti-inflammation, reduction of nausea, and can help reduce the number of seizures people suffer.
+This is not the case; they are both different compounds that react differently.
+Our endocannabinoid system processes both differently, and both respond to our bodies on a fundamentally different levels.
+CBD can promote healing, anti-inflammation, and reduction of nausea and can help reduce the number of seizures people suffer.

 More CBD is Better

 There are a few reasons that this myth is incorrect.
 More isn’t necessarily better, especially if we are talking about isolate oils.
 Scientists believe that full-spectrum products are far better for us than taking CBD alone.
-Full-spectrum oils react with the body on a fundamentally different level than just CBD, and they benefit from a synergist effect.
-If you take CBD, you get the results of CBD, if you take a full-spectrum oil, you get all the compounds working together, and that can produce some surprising benefits.
+Full-spectrum oils react with the body on a fundamentally different level than just CBD and benefit from a synergist effect.
+If you take CBD, you get the results of CBD; if you take a full-spectrum oil, you get all the compounds working together, which can produce some surprising benefits.